shawna-tuli-silicon-valley/uci-merage-investment-management/README.md

 # Investment Management 📈💎

-I was UCI's investment fund's Executive Vice President and was affiliated with the Chartered Financial Analyst Society of Orange County.
+I was the Executive Vice President of SMIF at UCI and was affiliated with the Chartered Financial Analyst Society of Orange County.

 ![IMG_9993](https://user-images.githubusercontent.com/19508013/132602352-00183bcc-1dd3-4f17-8f94-b514de6d1681.jpeg)